BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 Download and install the same way we did the BG3/DOS2 Collada Exporter.
-There aren't any specific add-on preferences to set here, and once installed you should see this in the Outliner under Object properties (yellow square):
+However, in this case there aren't any specific add-on preferences to set here, and once installed you should see this at the bottom right under Object properties (yellow square):

 ![blenderhelpers-outliner.png](/tutorials/getting_started_visual/blenderhelpers-outliner.png)